Costco EDI onboarding for approved vendors runs in this order:

 | EDI 820 | Remittance Advice | Optional | Increasingly recommended for payment matching and reconciliation |

 If you're a long-time EDI user, you know every trading partner has quirks.
-Costco's insistence on full shipment hierarchy and precise mapping is easily underestimated — especially by suppliers whose existing setup was configured for a less demanding retailer.
+Costco's insistence on full shipment hierarchy and precise mapping is the one that's easiest to underestimate — especially if your existing setup was configured for a less demanding retailer.

-Costco only accepts transmission via secure online protocols: AS2, SFTP, or HTTPS.
-Legacy dial-up or standard FTP connections are not accepted.
-If your current EDI setup relies on older transmission methods, that needs to be resolved before testing begins — not during it.
+Costco only accepts transmission via secure online protocols: AS2, SFTP or HTTPS.
+Legacy dial-up and standard FTP are not accepted, so if your current setup relies on older transmission methods, resolve that before testing begins — not during it.

-The right EDI provider for a first-time Costco supplier handles translation, mapping, and routing regardless of which protocol you or your trading partners prefer.
-Key things to confirm before committing:
+The right EDI provider for a first-time Costco supplier handles translation, mapping and routing regardless of protocol.
+Confirm these before committing:

 - Full AS2 support with no surcharge for the protocol